jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 First, it causes pre-ringing, which is some sort of backward echo that softens the transients.
 Since this is not the point of this post, I won't delve into much more details (Google is your friend), but keep in mind that more aggressive filters (high slope, high Q, high latency) in the lower end of the spectrum tend to cause more pre-ringing.
 However, pre-ringing is usually heard when boosting (e.g. bell shape) and less when cutting (crossover).
 So for our use case, the impact of pre-ringing is usually minimal.

 Second, it may introduce some low-frequency imprecisions when used in a low enough crossover.
 FabFilter Pro-Q lets you choose different processing resolutions, which result in different linear phase filter delays.
 The greater the delay, the better the response in the low frequencies, at the cost of more pre-ringing.
-The lesser the delay, the worst the response in the low frequencies, at the benefit of less pre-ringing.
+The lesser the delay, the worse the response in the low frequencies, at the benefit of less pre-ringing.
 Steeper filters will also result in greater imprecisions.
 To compensate, longer delays must usually be used when low-frequency precision is paramount.

 Finally, as you might have guessed, it introduces a noticeable delay.
 This might be fine for the final mastering stages but is often not viable in a live context where MIDI input is involved (low latency).
 That's why it's usually never used for individual track processing.